data-apis/governance/consortium_governance.md

 address the concern.

-If consensus cannot be reached and a decision must be taken, Members will decide by a simple majority vote on the mailing list, with a one week window for casting votes.
+If consensus cannot be reached and a decision must be taken, Members will decide by a simple majority vote on the [mailing list](https://groups.google.com/forum/#!forum/python-data-apis-consortium), with a one week window for casting votes and a majority defined as >50% of all votes cast by Members participating in that vote.
 The vote proposer will be responsible for documenting the outcome of the vote on the relevant GitHub issue or pull request.
 Members are urged to keep in mind the value of consensus, and consider all reasonable alternatives - decisions taken with significant dissent are likely to run into similar concerns in the future.

 ### Changes to this governance document

-Decision making on governance changes will follow the decision making procedure described above (striving for consensus, voting if necessary), except that a change proposal requires 80% of the votes to be accepted.
+Decision making on governance changes will follow the decision making procedure described above (striving for consensus, voting if necessary), except that a change proposal requires 2/3rd of the votes from all Members to be accepted.

 ## Organization